 Whatever your feelings about the ideology behind its collection, the fact is that Data is critical to understanding user experience.
 Visits, engagement, bounce rates, etc. are all valuable pieces needed to create a user experience that delights.

 There is a misconception that every startup must follow the same model to create a favorable UX.
-However, user experience is completely unique to each individual business, its product, and their customer base.
+However, the user experience is completely unique to each individual business, its product, and their customer base.
 What is true across the board is the fact that data without data, finding the right UX is impossible.

 Here are three ways for a business to optimize data for a better user experience: